microsoft/PSRule/docs/concepts/PSRule/en-US/about_PSRule_Options.md

 Limits debug messages to a list of named debug scopes.

 When using the `-Debug` switch or preference variable, by default PSRule cmdlets log all debug output.
-When using debug output for debugging a specific rule, it my be helpful to limit debug message to a specific rule.
+When using debug output for debugging a specific rule, it may be helpful to limit debug message to a specific rule.

 To identify a rule to include in debug output use the rule name.